ememercy21/ememercy21.github.io/grammy_project.md

 <img src="images/beyonce-tiffanys-summer-renaissance-tgj.jpg"/>

 _'Renaissance', an album about escapism and self expression, celebrates the long legacy of Black musicians, figures, and creatives.
 It contains elements of Afrobeats, house, dance, funk/disco, and pop, genres that she has delved into on past albums.
 Photo courtesy of That Grape Juice._

-As a Black woman who has lived and studied the history, culture, and politics of the peoples of the African diaspora and Africa, this project felt personal.
-Beyoncé was the gateway through which I could begin to consider what institutional barriers impede upon the success of Black people.
-To understand Beyoncé's work, it is necessary to take into account every dimension of her audiovisual output as well as the broader reception of this product.

-If we omit the racial and racist history behind the representation of Black art next to the everyday forms of exclusion and racism that they are forced to confront, it is impossible to recognize the full significance of Beyoncé's and countless others discursive and performative politics.

 It is time for a Renaissance in the Grammy Awards, with a renewed focus on diversity and inclusion and a commitment to recognizing and celebrating the diverse talents of artists from all backgrounds.
 This can be achieved through a number of steps, including expanding the pool of judges and nominees to be more representative of the music industry as a whole, and revisiting the categories and criteria used to evaluate music.